The moment he stepped into the room, silence fell.

-About to go on, Deakin looked to his left and the angry face of Frank Balfour, the DCI who, until this morning and Deakin’s arrival, had controlled Havensby CID.
-“I’ll speak with you later, Frank.
+About to go on, Drake looked to his left and the angry face of Fenton Barker, the DCI who, until this morning and Drake’s arrival, had controlled Havensby CID.
+“I’ll speak with you later, Fen.
 In private.”

 “I’m telling you, she was guilty—”

 “I said I’ll speak to you later.”
-Deakin focused on the crew again.
+Drake focused on the crew again.
 “That mistake, ladies and gentlemen, was down to you.
 You are responsible for Rachel Jenner’s shaky conviction.”

 The final accusation was not entirely justified.
 Although he had not read more than Assistant Chief Constable Iris Mullins’ précis of the original report, he knew that most of the people in the room were not directly involved, and therefore could not be culpable.
 Some of the younger detectives were not in Havensby or even part of the Police Service at the time of the murder.
 But if he was to get this crew working as a team, it was important that they learned to accept collective responsibility.